Jankwi/Blockudoku-RL/README.md

 ### The original game
 * At each point 3 blocks are drawn (not at random, somehow based on the current state).
 * The player chooses in what order they place the blocks.
-If all 3 al placed another batch is served.
+If all 3 are placed, another batch is served.
 * Points granted after every block placement and every time the board is cleared + additional move combos rewards.

 ### Blockulib version